 Hélène studied History of Art and Archaeology at the Sorbonne, and is an expert in French painting in the 18th century through to the present day.

-Sandra works in New York and is a specialist in Contemporary art.
-She was brought up in Paris, lived in Italy for three years during her 20s and has lived in the USA for the past nine years.
-Sandra has been involved in the contemporary art scene all that time, both in Miami and New York.
-She has studied the business aspects of the art market at New York University and is bi-lingual in English and French.
+Sandra is the Director of Modern and Contemporary Art for the New York gallery.
+She was brought up in Paris, lived in Italy for three years during her 20s and has lived in the USA for the past 12 years.
+Sandra has been involved in the contemporary art scene all that time, both in Miami and New York and works now at our private gallery at East 76th Street.
+She has represented Waterhouse & Dodd at many art fairs in the USA and the Middle East over the last eight years and now directs New York events and operations.
+Sandra is also the liaison between the gallery and our biggest selling contemporary artists.
+Sandra has studied the business aspects of the art market at New York University and is bi-lingual in English and French.

 Contact Sandra: firstname.lastname@example.org